Is Atlassian Intelligence the same as Rovo? A 2025 deep dive

 User InteractionA feature you use while you're already in Jira or Confluence.A destination (Chat, Search) and a virtual teammate (Agents).

-While Rovo’s vision of connecting all your apps is pretty cool, let’s be real: setting up and managing dozens of connectors can turn into a huge administrative headache.
+While Rovo's vision of connecting all your apps is pretty cool, let's be real: managing connectors can turn into a huge administrative burden.
 It feels a bit heavy-handed.

 For teams that just want to get started with AI without a massive project, this can be a real hurdle.
 A more direct approach, like the one from eesel AI, focuses on a simple, do-it-yourself setup.
 You can connect your helpdesk, Confluence, and Google Docs in minutes, and start getting value right away without having to go all-in with a single company's products.